UbuntuKylin/kylin-screenshot/README.md

     wget https://raw.githubusercontent.com/lupoDharkael/flameshot/master/docs/shortcuts-config/flameshot-shortcuts-kde
     ```
 3. Go to _System Settings_ → _Shortcuts_ → _Custom Shortcuts_.
-4. If there's one, you'll need to disable an entry for Spectacle, the default KDE screenshot utility first because its shortcuts might collide with Flameshot's ones; so, just uncheck the _Spectacle_ entry.
+4. If there's one, you'll need to disable an entry for Spectacle, the default KDE screenshot utility first because its shortcuts might collide with Kylin-Screenshot's ones; so, just uncheck the _Spectacle_ entry.
 5. Click _Edit_ → _Import..._, navigate to the Desktop folder (or wherever you saved the configuration file) and open the configuration file.
-6. Now the Flameshot entry should appear in the list.
+6. Now the Kylin-ScreenShot entry should appear in the list.
 Click _Apply_ to apply the changes.
 7. If you want to change the defaults, you can expand the entry, select the appropriate action and modify it as you wish; the process is pretty mush self-explanatory.

 ## Considerations